gopheracademy/gopheracademy-web/content/advent-2015/reducing-boilerplate-with-go-generate.md

 # Wrappping up

-Code generation is great, it can save us from writing tons of repetitive code while keeping our programs type safe.
+Code generation is great, it can spare us from writing tons of repetitive code while keeping our programs type safe.
 We use it extensively when working on [Slackline][slackline] and we'll probably use it soon in [testify][testify-codegen] too.